What Are My Spiritual Gifts? A Biblical Guide to Discovering Yours

 1. Look at What Energizes You

+Spiritual gifts usually feel like joy, not drudgery.
 When you teach, do people learn — and do you come alive doing it?
 When you serve, does it fill you up rather than drain you?
 When you encourage, does it feel like breathing?
+Pay attention to what gives you energy in ministry contexts.
+That is often a clue.

 2. Notice What Others Affirm

+The body of Christ is meant to recognize gifts in one another.
 What do people thank you for?
 What do they ask you to do again?
-What do they say you're good at?
+What do they say you are good at?
+If multiple believers have said, "You are really good at ___," believe them.

 3. Consider What Produces Fruit

+Jesus said you would know a tree by its fruit (Matthew 7:16-20).
+The same applies to gifts.
 Where do you see results?
 When you serve, do needs actually get met?
 When you teach, do people actually grow?
 When you lead, do people actually follow?
+Fruit confirms gifting.

 4. Try Things

+You will not discover your gifts by sitting on the sidelines.
 Volunteer in different areas.
 Teach a class.
 Serve on a team.
 Join a ministry.
-You'll learn more about your gifts in six months of trying than in six years of thinking.
+You will learn more about your gifts in six months of trying than in six years of thinking.

 5. Ask the Holy Spirit